 Speaker: The question has been taken as notice.
 Oral Questions.
 Member for Iqaluit-Tasiluk, Mr. Hickes.

-Question 171 - 6(2): Financial Assistance for Nunavut Students that a number of applications are delayed due to insufficient information being sent in by the students.
+Question 171 - 6(2): Financial Assistance for Nunavut Students

 Mr. Hickes: Thank you, Mr. Speaker.
 As I alluded to in my member's statement, I have some questions today for the Minister of Education.